MohamedKaka12/prog6212/README.md

 Navigation: A consistent top-navigation bar with a glass-morphism effect ensures easy access to role-specific dashboards.

+## Key Features (Part 3 Updates)
+### 1. HR Administration (New Role)
+A new main role (HR) has been introduced to centralise control:
+  User Management: HR creates and manages all user accounts (Lecturers, Coordinators, Managers).
+Public registration is restricted.
+  Rate Management: HR sets the agreed Hourly Rate for each lecturer, preventing manual entry errors during claim submission.
+  Reporting: A dedicated reporting view allows HR to generate claim invoices.

+### 2. Streamlined Claim Submission
+The Lecturer's claim process has been automated and secured:
+  Auto-Calculation: The Hourly Rate is automatically pulled from the HR record.
+  Validation: Strict server-side validation ensures:
+    Claims cannot exceed 180 hours per month.
+    Supporting documents must be valid file types (PDF, DOCX, XLSX) and under 5MB.

+### 3. Approval Workflow
+Programme Coordinator: Reviews claims first.
+Academic Manager: Provides final approval.
+Status Tracking: Lecturers can track the exact status of their claim and view rejection reasons if applicable.

 ## Database Structure (not used in Part 2)
 The database will be designed to support the systems main features.
 It will have three tables:
 Users Table: Manage different user roles